 There will always be a student staff member (Resident Assistant) or professional staff member (Residence Director) to help plan and facilitate programs.

-If you’re interested in becoming more involved in the lives of our students outside of the classroom, please complete this quick interest survey or contact Kara Curcio, Assistant Director for Residential Life.
+If you’re interested in becoming more involved in the lives of our students outside of the classroom, please contact Kara Curcio, Associate Director for Residential Life.

 Spooky Science w/ Professor Courtney Pfluger

 - Dry ice and liquid nitrogen ice cream. “the interactive elements of our presentation had the students in awe and asking inquisitive questions” – RA, Jake Burrell

 Meditation and Quality of Life w/ Professor Carey Nolan (Faculty in Residence ’09-’12)